Word at a glance

 Click on the word form to view its usage examples in the corpus.

-Information about the word forms is currently available only for nouns in the Main and Educational corpora.
+Information about the word forms is currently available only for nouns in the Main, Educational and Old East Slavic corpora.
 Errors are possible in the annotation of lemmas and forms.

 Similar words